Business Leaders Must Understand Web Marketing

-Business leaders should ultimately be responsible for web marketing success because they drive the strategy for the company and are in the best position to see that their strategy is communicated properly online.
+Business leaders should ultimately be responsible for strategic digital marketing success because they drive the strategy for the company and are in the best position to see that their strategy is communicated properly online.
 They must make sure the website does its job as a branding tool and is on target strategically.
 Left in the hands of others, this can be a recipe for disaster and a website that misses the mark.

 These problems occur when business leaders lack the fundamental knowledge needed to drive web strategy and implementation.
 Web marketing ignorance is no longer an excuse for not getting involved in online marketing.
 Doing this can lead to a significant competitive advantage for your company.
-Many of your competitors will not take the time to learn web marketing fundamentals and will not have the advantage of the Four-Step Process.
+Many of your competitors will not take the time to learn strategic digital marketing fundamentals and will not have the advantage of the Four-Step Process.

 The Basics of Web Marketing